jdevfullstack/github-stats-guide/README.md

 check out
 [this tutorial](https://github.com/jdevfullstack/github-pages-tutorial) about GitHub Pages.

+## Pull Requests
+Pull requests are a great way to contribute to projects and generate activity on your GitHub profile.
+They are not limited to coding; you can create pull requests for various types of contributions :

+- **Documentation**: Improve or add documentation for projects.
+This can include README files, wikis, or tutorials.
+- **Design**: Contribute design assets, such as logos, icons, or UI/UX improvements.
+- **Translations**: Help translate project documentation into different languages.
+- **Bug Reports**: Identify and document bugs, and propose fixes or improvements.
+- **Community Management**: Suggest improvements for community guidelines, code of conduct, or contribution guidelines.
+- **Educational Content**: Add educational resources, such as example projects, code snippets, or learning materials.

+By contributing in these ways, you can create meaningful pull requests that benefit the community and enhance your GitHub profile.

 ## Your Stars
 Take note, this is not the stars on GitHub when you leave a star to an external repo.
 This is the star